michnotmeesh/michnotmeesh.github.io/essays/validate-code.md

 <img class="ui image large centered" src="../images/laulima_full_banner.jpeg">
 </div>

 GitHub and git are extremely powerful; it's inspiring.
-While exploring GitHub, I was thinking about how easier it would be if all of our assignments were done through GitHub.
+While exploring GitHub, I was thinking about how easier it would be if all of our coding assignments were done through GitHub.
 In other words, I was trying to find a way to get rid of Laulima (because it really does suck).

 Here is my _general_ idea for using git and GitHub to handle coding assignments:
 1. Instructor creates a private repository for the assignment, which includes instructions, expectations, and/or possibly starter code